Kitthinut/J3K_Project/README.md

 - UI should be responsive and readable at 1920x1080 resolution.
 - Load times between rooms should be under 2 seconds.
 - Visuals must not hinder accessibility.
+- The game size must not be too large (not more than 500 MB).

 ---